-Most weightlifters looking to improve their performance and strength use training accessories and extra equipment.
+You’re not alone!
+Most weightlifters looking to improve their performance and strength use training accessories.

 There’s a variety of equipment you may need if you want to improve your deadlift.
 These are particularly key if you love the benefits of heavy deadlifts like me.

-The deadlift accessories below are relevant whether you’re a casual gym goer, dedicated weight lifter, powerlifter or a Crossfitter, you’re likely to be working with different varieties of the deadlift move.
+The deadlift accessories below are relevant whether you’re a casual gym goer, dedicated weight lifter, powerlifter or a Crossfitter.
+This is because you’re likely to be working with different varieties of the deadlift move.
 These include the Romanian, sumo, snatch grip and conventional.

 1. Lifting Belt

 A lifting belt relieves stress on the lower spine when picking up free weights from the ground.
 The International Powerlifting Federation has made it compulsory for all professional athletes, which tells you the importance of a lifting belt.